Ten Things to Think About: Choosing a Guardian

 Many people decide to pre-select a guardian for themselves in the event that they are incapacitated or disabled.
 They might not trust the court to choose the appropriate guardian, or they simply might not want to risk such a situation.
 Choosing a guardian is generally a good idea since it ensures that the correct person would be in charge of the incapacitated person's personal affairs.

-With a valid will, a durable power of attorney, and a medical directive, an individual is able to outline their precise wishes, circumscribe and properly define the powers of the guardian, and choose a secondary guardian to take the place of the primary guardian in the event that the primary guardian can't or doesn't want to fulfill their role.
+With a will, a durable power of attorney, and a medical directive, an individual is able to outline their precise wishes and properly define the powers of the guardian.
+They may also choose a secondary guardian to take the place of the primary guardian in the event that the primary guardian cannot or does not want to fulfill their role.

 Questions to Consider When Choosing a Guardian